 These instructions are written with GitHub as the Git provider repository, CircleCI as the CI, and a Pantheon site.

 Substitute your chosen Git Provider and CI service in these instructions with the options of your choice.
-See A Build Tools Project's Components for the supported combinations.
+Refer to A Build Tools Project's Components for the supported combinations.

-Make sure you have the latest versions of Terminus and the Terminus Build Tools plugin installed.
+Ensure you have the latest versions of Terminus and the Terminus Build Tools plugin installed.
+You may want to run

 Verify your installation with